erebys-2/MDB_brush_configurer/README.txt

 -Import brushes selected from a brush list folder into user's local 'Brush2.ini' and their respective scripts or bitmaps (does not import repeats)
 -Mass import brushes from FireAlpaca
--Edit brush groups in user's local 'BrushGroups.ini' and assign brushes to groups (repeat groups ignored) -Quick compare for brush config code
+-Edit brush groups in user's local 'BrushGroups.ini' and assign brushes to groups (repeat groups ignored) -Duplicating selected brushes
+-Quick compare for brush config code

 Current Limitations:
--Cannot import brushes and files outside of those in src; you need to manually place files in before runtime -Currently depends on an existing .xml or .ini file to get brush parameters -Cannot rename or duplicate brushes or change order within a group -Cannot change order of brush groups
+-Cannot import brushes and files outside of those in src; you need to manually place files in before runtime -Currently depends on an existing .xml or .ini file to get brush parameters -Cannot rename brushes or change order within a group -Cannot change order of brush groups
+-**FireAlpaca brushes not guaranteed to work properly due to Medibang brushes not having a texture parameter

 ===========================================================================================================
 How to add brush lists: